 Article 10 – Visibility and communication

 The Lead Partner and the Partners shall acknowledge financial support from the European Union by using visual identity provided by the MA for the programme, on all information and communication materials created for the projects.
-Furthermore, the Lead Partner and the Partners shall implement the appropriate transperancy and communication actions forseen by the Regulation no. 1059/2021, corresponding to the Union contribution.
+Furthermore, the Lead Partner and the Partners shall implement the appropriate transparency and communication actions foreseen by the Regulation no. 1059/2021, corresponding to the Union contribution.

 Each Lead Partner / Partner shall acknowledge the support from the Programme by: